Search Engine Marketing (typically abbreviated to SEM) is the process of gaining website traffic by purchasing ads on

 Regardless of your industry, product or service, SEM traffic is considered the most valuable source of traffic because it is targeted.

 Users that arrive at your page via SEM haven’t got there by mistake, they were searching for what you’re selling (as long as you’re not bidding on irrelevant words and phrases – It’s important to check there isn’t wastage).

 If visitors have clicked on your web page from search results when Googling a destination, or clicking on an ad for one of your excursions, they are more likely to undertake a required action – whether that’s booking a trip, signing up for your deals or calling your team.

 You’ve heard the phrase “You have to spend money to make money”.

-Anyone who has ever run a marketing campaign will know that whilst possible, this level of return is not given, and you need to know what you’re doing to achieve these results.
+Anyone who has ever run a marketing campaign will know that whilst possible, this level of return is not a given, and you need to know what you’re doing to achieve these results.

 However, it is also a great way to start conversations.
 52% of online shoppers who interact with PPC Ads follow their browsing with a call to the company whose advert was displayed.